holographicSol/pdfDrive/README.md

     A light library manager is provided as this new version of pdfdrive is not backwards compatible in regards to the books_saved.txt.
     You can use library manager to create a new books_saved.txt that is compatible with this new version of pdfdrive. (--enumerate-library)
     Also library manager can remove PDF files that may have been too large to download successfully using the presious version.
+    If you have been using the previous version(s) of pdfdrive then please:
+        1. library_manager --remove-corrupted
+        2. library_manager --enumerate-library
+        3. copy the new books_saved.txt to pdfDrive loacation.

     Any argument other than search query (-k) should be stated before -k as anything after -k will will treated as a query.